How to Enter Disbursements “Incurred As Agent”

 As PST is not recoverable in BC, our default account for Firm Paid PST is 6660: PST Paid on Operating Expenses, an expense account.
 When entering Disbursements “Not Incurred As Agent” in British Columbia, following changes should be made to the process listed above:

-When Splitting the cost amount, enter expense net of GST taxes.
-Do not separate out PST or other local taxes.
+When entering the amount, enter expense net of GST taxes.
+Do not separate out PST or other local taxes as those are not recoverable.

 Resulting expense card would be NET of taxes paid and by default would be taxable.
 Manually edit the card and remove PST tax as PST has already been billed to the client in step above.